Lakshmihulkoti/-M2-EmbSys-/Project.c/README.md

 ## Analogue Electrical Energy Meter:
 ![Screenshot (52)](https://user-images.githubusercontent.com/98826329/155767374-dd8dc8c1-1eb9-4b09-ab1b-08ad1c49c517.png)
 * Energy or electrical meter is a device that measures the amount of electrical energy consumed by a residence business or any electrically- powered device .
-* Electrical meteres are typically calibrated in billing units the most common one being the kilowatt hour.
+* Electrical meters are typically calibrated in billing units the most common one being the kilowatt hour.

 ## GSM Modern :
 ![Screenshot (53)](https://user-images.githubusercontent.com/98826329/155767574-7e036686-8e59-4b82-af24-976d30569837.png)